 It is also interesting to note that the meta-category of knowledge, which was not at all prompted by the question on learning in general, appeared as a strictly neutral metaphor in relation to homeschooling, but as both a positive and neutral metaphor in relation to school education.
 It can therefore be assumed that the interviewees consider schools to have greater capacity for imparting knowledge than homeschooling, but generally attribute less importance to knowledge in the context of learning processes, as no knowledge-related metaphors were prompted by the question on learning in general.

 It is interesting to examine the research findings described above by considering not only what was mentioned in interviews, but also what was omitted.
-While interviewees seemed to feel that schools impart knowledge more successfully, they mentioned no other significant advantages they might have over homeschooling, such as numerous experts in different fields (each teacher with their own expertise), numerous adult educational figures, the company of other learners in the classroom or in groups, access to various learning resources not available in the home, and more.
+While interviewees seemed to feel that schools impart knowledge more successfully, they mentioned no other significant advantages they might have over homeschooling.
+Such advantages might be, for example numerous experts in different fields (each teacher with their own expertise), numerous adult educational figures, the company of other learners in the classroom or in groups, access to various learning resources not available in the home (such as science laboratories), and more.

-To follow up on the statements at the top of the discussion, could the trend indicated by this study, whereby learning is considering a utopia, homeschooling a desired possibility, and school education an undesirable possibility, point to the teenagers’ self-justification of the framework in which they learn?
+To follow up on the statements at the top of the discussion, could the trend indicated by this study, whereby learning is considering a utopia, homeschooling a desired possibility, and school education as a less desirable possibility, point to the teenagers’ self-justification of the framework in which they learn?
 To what degree are they reflecting the attitudes and views of their parents?
 In future studies, it would be interesting to investigate and compare metaphors regarding similar subjects among teenagers and their parents.

 Study Limitations

 This study, which examines teenagers’ attitudes toward learning and education using metaphors, has a few limitations that are important to note.
 Firstly, the study assembles metaphors regarding learning, homeschooling, and school education that were formulated strictly by homeschooled teens.
-Future studies would benefit from collecting metaphors from teens who attend school as well and comparing them to those formulated by homeschooled teens.
+Future studies would benefit from collecting metaphors from teens who attend school as well, and comparing them to those formulated by homeschooled teens.

 Secondly, it is likely that the type of homeschooling in which the children engage influences their stances on learning, homeschooling, and school education.
 The current study did not collect data pertaining to the types of homeschooling in which interviewees participate, and it would therefore be of value for future studies to characterize the type of homeschooling participants undergo, and to examine the metaphors they generate in light of this factor.